-Four Cardinals, Several Bishops Sign Appeal Against Coronavirus Restrictions
+Cardinals, Bishops Reportedly Sign Appeal Against Coronavirus Restrictions

 They call on the scientific community, governments, the media, and Church leaders to take appropriate action, avoiding “subtle forms of dictatorship” and acknowledging that the “rights of God and the faithful are the supreme law of the Church.”

-Among the more than 80 signatories are medical doctors (many from northern Italy, the region hardest hit by the pandemic), magistrates and lawyers, heads of associations and journalists.
+Among the more than 80 reported signatories are medical doctors (many from northern Italy, the region hardest hit by the pandemic), magistrates and lawyers, heads of associations and journalists.
 They comprise both Catholics and non-Catholics, including some atheists.

 Here below is the full text of the appeal and the full list of signatories:

-Note: Editor's note: This article has been updated after its initial publication, to include information regarding Cardinal Sarah’s denial that he signed the appeal.